 Google's stance is clear: AI itself is not the problem; the problem is how it's used.

-Black Hat AI Application: Using AI to generate thousands of unoriginal articles at scale is precisely what the "scaled content abuse" policy is designed to combat.
+- Quantity over Quality AI Application: Using AI to generate thousands of unoriginal articles at scale is a classic quantity over quality trap and is precisely what the "scaled content abuse" policy is designed to combat.

 C. Gartner's Outlook: The Future of Search